tdegeus/goose-thesis/README.md

 \bibliography{...}

-% %%%%%%%%%%%%
 \end{document}
-% %%%%%%%%%%%%
 ```

-By default most of the standard LaTeX-packages are loaded.
-Any of these packages can be re-loaded, with other defaults, without problems.
+By default most of the standard LaTeX packages are loaded.
+Any of these packages can be reloaded, with other defaults, without problems.
 In addition, the title and the author should be specified.

 >   Note that the first line `%!TEX program = xelatex` is only needed if a non-LaTeX-standard font is selected.
 In fact, only when an editor is used which supports compiler selection this way.
-For those unfamiliar, XeLaTeX is similar to `pdflatex` but is allows for the usage of TrueType-fonts.
+For those unfamiliar, XeLaTeX is similar to `pdflatex` but it allows for the usage of TrueType-fonts.

 ## Options